ericmathison/ethnic_la/README.md

 # Ethnic LA

-An ethnographic research project based on ethnic churches in the Los Angeles area
+Facilitating the discovery of ethnic groups in Los Angeles by making data about languages, cultures, and their location more accessible.
+We hope to promote cultural understanding through enabling more cross-cultural interactions.

 ## Running Tests